 “Just for fun.”
 She shrugged her shoulders and flicked the light off in the classroom on him.
 He hurried to exit the door before she closed it on him.

 “I love doing things like that.”
 She talked to herself and then looked to him.
 “It makes me happy.”
 His heart twanged in his chest.
-Thinking of the front page articles of the notorious stock market couple that had skyrocketed to fame and wealth.. . only to meet their death.
+Thinking of the front page articles of the notorious stock market couple that had skyrocketed to fame .. . only to meet their death from several greedy relatives.
 Winter looked regretful for only a moment, but her smile soon came back.
 He couldn’t pull his gaze from her face.
 That sympathetic feeling returning when he thought of how her Grandmother died soon after.
 She was his first resident, when he first started being a CNA back in junior year.
 Whenever Winter came around he would always hide from her, so she wouldn’t know it was him nursing her grandparents.
 So she would never know about him and his involvement other than when they met during school.

 He bit his lip and then reached out to calm some more of the static hairs that flew loosely on the back of her head. “well you certainly cheered me up Miss Vandelann.”
 He whispered to her as she tossed her scarf around her shoulders.

 “Good, I’m glad.”
 She nodded her head encouragingly and walked ahead just a little.

 “You’ll be here tomorrow?”
 She asked after a moment.
 Her blue eyes lit up by the falling sun in front of her.